Gurdon Saltonstall Hubbard: Early Chicago

 Hubbard first arrived in Chicago on October 1, 1818, as a member of a brigade led by Antoine Deschamps.
 Hubbard carried an introduction to John Kinzie, a trader in Chicago, whose son, Morris, had befriended Hubbard.
 Although Hubbard eventually became a major booster of Chicago and one of its leading citizens, he wouldn't make his permanent home in the city until 1834.

 Dr. Alexander Wolcott, the Indian agent at Chicago, died in October 1830.
 Hubbard expressed a desire to be chosen as his successor, but was passed over in favor of Thomas Jefferson Vance Owen of Kaskaskia, Illinois.

 On several trips throughout Illinois, he became the adopted son of Chief Waba of the Kickapoo and married Watseka, niece of Chief Tamin of the Kankakee Potawatomi.

-After he walked for 75 mi* in a single night to warn the town of Danville, Illinois, of an impending raid by Indians, he earned the nickname "Pa-pa-ma-ta-be," or "Swift-Walker."
+After he walked for 75 mi (Note: Traveling by foot, which is typically around 3 miles per hour, on average, would require over 20 hours to travel a distance of 75 miles.
+Furthermore, even if assuming his pace was equivalent to the best modern day long distance runners 75 miles would require between 10-15 hours to travel.) in a single night to warn the town of Danville, Illinois, of an impending raid by Indians, he earned the nickname "Pa-pa-ma-ta-be," or "Swift-Walker."
 To those who doubted his 75-mile run he mentioned the story of Pierre La Claire, who traveled 90 mi from St. Joseph, Michigan, to Chicago to warn his uncle John Kinzie of the impending War of 1812.
 A local Indian tribe questioned his abilities and challenged him to an endurance contest with their champion walker.
 Hubbard's challenger lost by several miles and was unable to move the next day, while Hubbard seemed to be unaffected.

 Hubbard married Eleanora Berry on May 17, 1831.
 They remained married until her death from peritonitis on January 28, 1838, shortly after giving birth to a son.

 Hubbard served in the Illinois House of Representatives from 1832 to 1834 from Vermilion County, Illinois.
 Despite running as a Whig in a heavily-Democratic area, he was easily elected.
 He represented Vermilion County during the 8th Illinois General Assembly.
 While there, he advocated ending the Illinois and Michigan Canal at the Chicago River instead of the Calumet River, arguing that a Calumet River terminal would make Indiana benefit more from the canal than Illinois.